finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] CreateTradeTicket: Create Trade Ticket

 Upsert a trade ticket.
-This is broadly equivalent to a singular call to upsert an instrument, then a counterparty and finally  a transaction that makes use of the two.
+Broadly equivalent to a singular call to upsert an instrument, then a counterparty and finally  a transaction that makes use of the two.
 It can be viewed as a utility function or part of a workflow more familiar to users  with OTC systems than flow and equity trading ones.

 ### Example